jecki/DHParser/CONTRIBUTING.md

 techniques, like RelaxNG.

-The next step and, evidently, the hard part would be to not only validate vasious specimen of abstract syntax trees, but to verify automatically, that, given a certain grammar and a table of transformations, the abstract syntax tree thet any well formed source code yields is valid according to the structural definition.
+The next step and, evidently, the hard part would be to not only validate various specimen of abstract syntax trees, but to verify automatically, that, given a certain grammar and a table of transformations, the abstract syntax tree thet any well formed source code yields is valid according to the structural definition.